-Continent:

-Europe (UK focus)

-Are all places the same?

-How can places be
+Continent: Europe (UK focus) Are all places the same?
+How can places be different?
+What different foods do people enjoy?

-different?

-What different foods do

-people enjoy?

-Communication and Language

-Enjoy listening to longer stories and can remember much of what happens.

-Pay attention to more than one thing at a time

-Use a wider range of vocabulary.

-Understand a question or instruction that has two

-parts, such as "Get your coat and wait at the door".
-Understand 'why' questions books, and be able to tell a long story.
+Communication of Language WALT enjoy listening to longer stories and can remember much of what happens.
+WALT pay attention to more than one thing at a time use a wider range of vocabulary.
+WALT Understand a question or instruction that has two parts, such as "Get your coat and wait at the door".
+WALT understand 'why' questions familiar books, and be able to tell a long story.
+WALT our communication skills WALT develop our pronunciation WALT use longer sentences of four to six words.
+WALT be able to express a point of view and to debate when we disagree with an adult or a friend, using words as well as actions.

-Sing a large repertoire of songs.

-Know many rhymes, be able to talk about familiar
+WALT sing a large repertoire of songs.
+WALT know many rhymes, be able to talk about